casdoor/casdoor-website/docs/organization/overview.md

 In addition to logging into Casdoor via an application (which redirects to Casdoor for SSO), Casdoor users can also choose to log in directly via the organization's login page: `/login/<organization_name>`, e.g., <https://door.casdoor.com/login/casbin> on the demo site.

+When you log in through an organization-specific URL, Casdoor remembers this preference.
+If your session later expires, you'll be automatically redirected back to that organization's login page instead of the generic login page, streamlining the re-authentication process.

 :::